 Preheat your oven to 180°C (350°F).
 Line a standard muffin pan with 10-12 cupcake liners.

-In a large bowl, whisk or sift together the flour, baking powder, baking soda, salt, caster sugar and and cinnamon so that there are no lumps.
+In a large bowl, whisk or sift together the flour, baking powder, baking soda, salt, caster sugar, brown sugar and cinnamon so that there are no lumps.

 In a Pyrex or glass jug or smaller bowl, mash the ripe bananas with a fork or potato masher.
 Add the melted butter, egg and milk or buttermilk and whisk to combine.
 Pour over the dry ingredients and mix until just combined.